webplatform/docs-wpd/Infrastructure/architecture/Reports_to_review_status/index.md

 Alternately, you can add to your '''~/.ssh/config''' file the following line within the appropriate '''Host''' block.

- ### WPD Staging
+ ### WPD Production
- Host staging.wpdn
+ Host production.wpdn
-   Hostname salt.webplatformstaging.org
+   Hostname salt.webplatform.org
    ProxyCommand none
    DynamicForward 1080
- Host *.staging.wpdn
+ Host *.production.wpdn
-   ProxyCommand ssh -e @ -o StrictHostKeyChecking=no -a -W %h:%p staging.wpdn
+   ProxyCommand ssh -e @ -o StrictHostKeyChecking=no -a -W %h:%p production.wpdn

 '''Note''' this block is an example of what you can use to have a '''DynamicForward''' automatically installed.